ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

 Again, males who've experienced unwanted or abusive sexual experiences as boys don't necessarily experience the problems and symptoms listed above, and even when they do it doesn't necessarily mean those experiences are their sole or primary cause.
 But these are common outcomes, and it can be very helpful to know, if you're struggling with such things, you're not alone.

-See "References to Cited Research" on the [Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/) page of this section for full citations of the papers cited above and every other paper cited on this page, as well as many books.
+See References to Cited Research under&nbsp;[Additional Resources](/child-abuse/sexual-abuse-of-boys/additional-resources/)&nbsp;for full citations of the papers cited above and every other paper cited on this page, as well as many books.

 ## Three Key Articles